Will GIS thrive in a world of driverless cars?

-For navigation purposes, cars have to compute time-optimum or shortest path.
-When situations change on the road, they need to dynamically calculate is next path.
+For navigation purposes, cars have to compute the time-optimum or shortest path.
+When situations change on the road, they need to dynamically calculate a secondary path.

 They need an operational environment in the form of maps to interact with sensor input.
 After all, it’s GIS running in the background for deciding optimal paths.
 But sometimes the optimal route isn’t always the shortest.
 It’s the one with the least traffic.

 Avoiding traffic jams and following the rules of the road

 As millions of users connect with Waze, unknowingly they perform an important benefit to society.
 That is, they map out road networks, turn restrictions, and traffic jams.